 - Improving dream recall.

 - Inducing and becoming skilled at lucid dreaming.

 - Offering guidance and advice on how to use this new skill set to improve and enrich your life.

-You’ll see throughout your practice how all these things integrate with each other and how much more to your mind there really is.
+You’ll see throughout your practice how all these mindfulness and lucid dreaming techniques integrate with each other and how much more to your mind there really is.

 Mind Awake is a working course; it will be developed and improved over time based on feedback from users like you.
 There are so many potential benefits to lucid dreaming; I hope you’ll share your experiences.

-We’ll be adding more interactive, educational courses in related fields (Insomnia, Nightmares, Dream Interpretation, Shadow Work, etc.) but really, please send feedback and ideas – we listen and we want to know what your experience is with the app.
+We’ll be adding more interactive, educational courses in related fields (Insomnia, Nightmares, Dream Interpretation, Shadow Work, etc.) but really, please send feedback and ideas – we listen and we want to know about your experience using the app.

 The app also features a dream journal, a meditation timer, an option to set reminders to get lucid, and a progress tracker.

-Use headphones.
-Designate about 10 un-interrupted minutes per day to listen to each session in sequential order.
-This 10 minutes is just for you – consider it to be “Me Time” used for relaxing, focusing, and learning something new.
+It’s best to use headphones for the guided course.
+Designate roughly 10 un-interrupted minutes per day to listen to each session in sequential order.
+These 10 minutes are just for you – consider it to be “Me Time” for relaxing, focusing, and learning something new.
 Sit with eyes closed, headphones on, and phone on ‘do not disturb’.